dhellmann/pymotw-3/source/urllib.parse/index.rst

 The :func:`urlsplit` function is an alternative to :func:`urlparse`.
 It behaves a little differently, because it does not split the parameters from the URL.
-This is useful for URLs following RFC 2396, which supports parameters for each segment of the path.
+This is useful for URLs following :rfc:`2396`, which supports parameters for each segment of the path.

 .. literalinclude:: urllib_parse_urlsplit.py
     :caption: